 So, I’ve been learning and using C# .NET in a personal and professional setting ever since.
-Currently, I work at a large e-Commerce company, programming the web platform and related services (such as an in-house, custom built, highly scalable search engine).
 I’ve learned a ton already, and continue to learn something new almost every day.
 I’d love to tell you that I’m an expert or senior or architect or whatever, but I don’t care much to get tied up in a particular title of merit.
 I like instead to do my job well, be damned proud of my work, and know that I know enough to know that I don’t know enough.
 Hah.

 Anyway, thanks for reading this page.
-I hope that my blog is helpful and informative for us both… And truly, I’d love your input and opinions – how else does one grow if not by considering the views and opinions of others with an open mind?
+I hope that my blog is helpful and informative for us both… And truly, I’d love your input and opinions: a positive discussion is always welcome.